skip to content

 The PSDS provides a common access point to data resources within the Physical Sciences to all staff, students and other members of UK academic institutions.

-Off-campus: apart from the CSD (please see above), you will need to visit the PSDS registration page to request a PSDS username and password.
-Access is free.
-See their website for more information.
+Off-campus: please go to the registration page to a request a PSDS username and password.

 Pistoia Alliance Chemical Safety Library